sksvineeth/Satatistcal-Analysis-of-Cold-calls/README.md

 # Satatistcal-Analysis-of-Cold-calls
-A detailed Statistical Analysis which includes distributions, Hypothesis Testing , Feature Engineering and elaborative implementation of Bayes Classifier from an algorithmic view
+A detailed statistical analysis which includes distributions, hypothesis testing , feature engineering and elaborative implementation of Bayes Classifier from an algorithmic view